Right-click here to download the MP3

-So many times we hear those mythical stories of a filmmaker who makes a short film and uploads it to Youtube in hopes of a big time film producer sees to and comes down from Mount Hollywood and offers him or her a deal to turn that short into a studio feature.
+So many times we hear those mythical stories of a filmmaker who makes a short film and uploads it to Youtube in hopes of a big-time film producer sees it and comes down from Mount Hollywood and offers him or her a deal to turn that short into a studio feature.
 Today’s guest had that happen to him and then some.
 On the show is writer/director David F. Sandberg.

 The feature version of the film was made for $5 million and grossed $150 million at the box office.
 Here’s what the film is about.

 When Rebecca left home, she thought she left her childhood fears behind.
 Growing up, she was never really sure of what was and wasn’t real when the lights went out…and now her little brother, Martin, is experiencing the same unexplained and terrifying events that had once tested her sanity and threatened her safety.
 A frightening entity with a mysterious attachment to their mother, Sophie, has reemerged.
 But this time, as Rebecca gets closer to unlocking the truth, there is no denying that all their lives are in danger…once the lights go out.

 The film stars Teresa Palmer (“Triple 9”) as Rebecca; Gabriel Bateman (“Annabelle”) as Martin; Billy Burke (the “Twilight” franchise) as Martin’s father, Paul; Alexander DiPersia (“Forever”) as Rebecca’s boyfriend, Bret; and Maria Bello (“Prisoners”) as Sophie.

 After the success of Lights Out he tackled the horror prequel Annabelle Creation.
 That film went on to make over $300 million at the box office with a $15 million budget.

 Several years after the tragic death of their little girl, a dollmaker and his wife welcome a nun and several girls from a shuttered orphanage into their home, soon becoming the target of the dollmaker’s possessed creation, Annabelle.